Andro1meda/pet-ownership-and-wellbeing/README.md

 <img width="1476" height="738" alt="image" src="https://github.com/user-attachments/assets/9a34c066-f428-4378-bc1b-46751576f2b8" />

-_This coefficient plot for depression shows ..._
+_This coefficient plot for depression shows both coefficient points for cats and dogs on the left side (negative), similar to anxiety.
+However, as ther are no confidence intervals touching the red line this means they are significant_

  ---